PegasusEpsilon/pede/README.md

 ## What *does* pede do, then?

-- ~~It takes less than a megabyte of RAM, even with how fat linux has gotten~~ Unfortunately a leak in Xlib causes this to be incorrect, and as far as I can tell, impossible to fix.
-I will rewrite under xcb soon, in the hopes of fixing this issue.
+- ~~It takes less than a megabyte of RAM, even with how fat linux has gotten~~ Unfortunately a recent rewrite took it to 1,100kB - just 76kB larger than a megabyte.
+Maybe I'll find a place to squeeze it...
 - It positions windows.
 It positions windows ***well***.
 - It closes windows politely if they ask for politeness, rudely if they do not
 - It has workspaces